rdf-pipeline/team-docs/Installation.md

 noflo-ui --secret secret --host localhost --port 8080 --websocket ws://localhost:3569 &

 ```

+If the noflo-nodejs and noflo-ui commands don't work, you may have to specify the full path, source your .profile/.bash_profile file, or run the commands as in 2a, above, to initialize NVM.

 The UI can now be accessed by browsing to [localhost:3569](http://localhost:3569/) and an interface to view and inspect the nodes in the current graph is available at: [localhost:3569/node/](http://localhost:3569/node/) .